 B. Notice Preceding Compelled Disclosure.
 If Independent Contractor is requested or required (by oral question, interrogatories, requests for information or documents, subpoena, civil investigative demand or similar process) to disclose any Confidential Information, Independent Contractor will promptly notify HPL of such request or requirement so that HPL may seek an appropriate protective order or waive compliance with provisions of this Agreement.
 If, in the absence of a protective order or the receipt of a waiver hereunder, Independent Contractor is, in the written opinion of Independent Contractor’s counsel, compelled to disclose the Confidential Information or else stand liable for contempt or suffer other censure or significant penalty, Independent Contractor may disclose only such of the Confidential Information to the party compelling disclosure as is required by law.
 Any legal fees and other expenses Independent Contractor incurs in compliance with this paragraph will be fully covered by HPL.

 C. Definition of “Confidential Information”.
-As used herein, “Confidential Information” means (a) all information that is furnished to Independent Contractor by Enron concerning Enron or its shareholders or any third party, any transaction that Independent Contractor is reviewing or evaluating on behalf of Enron or third parties participating in such transactions, and which is either confidential, proprietary or otherwise not generally available to the public as well as any analyses, compilations, data, studies, or other documents prepared by Independent Contractor containing or based in whole or in part on any such information, and (b) the fact that Independent Contractor has inspected any portion of same.
+As used herein, “Confidential Information” means (a) all information that is furnished to Independent Contractor by Enron concerning Enron or its shareholders or any third party, any transaction that Independent Contractor is reviewing or evaluating on behalf of Enron or third parties participating in such transactions, and which is either confidential, proprietary or otherwise not generally available to the public, as well as any analyses, compilations, data, studies, or other documents prepared by Independent Contractor containing or based in whole or in part on any such information, and (b) the fact that Independent Contractor has inspected any portion of same.
 Any information furnished to Independent Contractor by a director, officer, employee, affiliate, shareholder or representative of HPL will be deemed for the purpose of this Agreement furnished by HPL.
 Notwithstanding the foregoing, the following will not constitute Confidential Information for purposes of this Agreement: (a) information which is or becomes generally available to the public other than as a result of a disclosure by Independent Contractor, (b) information which was already known to Independent Contractor on a nonconfidential basis prior to being furnished to Independent Contractor by Enron, and (c) information which becomes available to Independent Contractor on a nonconfidential basis from a source other than Enron or a representative of Enron if such source was not subject to any prohibition against transmitting the information to Independent Contractor.

 D. Return of Information.
 Independent Contractor will not retain any copies of the Confidential Information.
 All Confidential Information will be returned by Independent Contractor to HPL.